 Students who have complaints relating to the college’s quality of education or other issues appropriate for its accrediting body to consider, can file a complaint with the Council on Occupational Education at http://www.council.org/.
 Copies of documents describing the college’s accreditation and state approval are available for review upon request.

-The Utah College of Applied Technology recognizes its obligation to its students, faculty, staff, and friends to maintain the highest ethical standards in its operations.
-To help meet this goal, UCAT has established this confidential reporting mechanism, the UCAT Ethics Hotline.
-Via the Hotline, you can alert us to activities that may involve criminal, unethical, or otherwise inappropriate behavior in violation of UCAT policies or the public’s trust.
+The Utah System of Technical Colleges (USTC) recognizes its obligation to its students, faculty, staff, and friends to maintain the highest ethical standards in its operations.
+To help meet this goal, USTC has established this confidential reporting mechanism, the USTC Ethics Hotline.
+Via the Hotline, you can alert us to activities that may involve criminal, unethical, or otherwise inappropriate behavior in violation of USTC policies or the public’s trust.